Emine Ecem Esen

 Emine Ecem Esen (born May 3, 1994) is a Turkish women's footballer who plays as a midfielder in the First League for Fomget Gençlik ve Spor.
-She is a member of the Turkish national team since 2011.
+She has been a member of the Turkish national team since 2011.

 Early life

 Emine Ecem Esen was born on May 3, 1994, in Güngören district of Istanbul.
 She followed the footsteps of her maternal cousin, who is a footballer.
 She remembers that the main theme in her home was about football.
 With the encouragement of her aunt, she began playing football and got registered in the nearby club Hasköy, which had recently established a women's football team.